syncfusion-content/maui-docs/MAUI/Maps/data-labels.md

 ## Show data labels

-You can show data labels on the map using the `ShowDataLabels` property and customize text of the data labels using the `DataLabelPath` property.
+You can show data labels on the map using the `ShowDataLabels` and `DataLabelPath` properties.
+The `ShowDataLabels` is used to control the visibility of data labels, the `DataLabelPath` is used to decide which underline property has to be displayed as data labels.
 The default value of `ShowDataLabels` is `false`.

 {% tabs %}